**Alt text:** A circuit board mounted on a hexagonal frame with wires connected, surrounded by other electronic components on a workspace.

 What Is The Meaning Of Electronic Assembly?

 From your smartphone to your desktop computer, electronic assembly fabrication is behind the technology that powers these devices.
-It's a detailed process that includes everything from placing and soldering components to rigorous testing to ensure everything works as intended.
+It’s a detailed process that includes everything from placing and soldering components to complete testing to ensure everything works as intended.

 Definition of Electronic Assembly